Best Bites for New Year's Eve — Our Favorite NYE Appetizers

 Bacon-Wrapped Chorizo Stuffed Dates

-The smell of bacon wafting from the oven will liven up any party.
+The smell of bacon wafting from the oven will liven up any holiday.
 Dates and chorizo play off each other beautifully with sweetness and savory spice in this simple but tasty appetizer.
-You can assemble these up to a week in advance, pop them in the freezer, and then cook them to order on the day of your party.
+You can assemble these up to a week in advance, pop them in the freezer, and then cook them to order on the day of your celebration.

 Empanadas make a fantastic appetizer because they can be made in advance and frozen.
-When it's party time, pop the frozen empanadas on a baking sheet and put them in the oven, then get back to entertaining.
+When it's time, pop the frozen empanadas on a baking sheet and put them in the oven, then get back to relaxing.

 Stuffed Potato Balls (Papa Rellenas)